carofkuba/CV/README.md

-Carolina Kuba's cv.
+Personal CV project.
-Done with html, css and Javascript
+Done with html, css and Javascript.